Girls Against Boys: You Can't Fight What You Can't See and sporadic activity (2001–2009)

 In 2001, the band recorded the score to the film Series 7: The Contenders.
 The accompanying soundtrack mainly consisted of their contributions.
 Toward the end of 2001, Girls Against Boys signed with the independent label Jade Tree.
 They teamed up with producer Niceley, who worked on three of Girls Against Boys' previous albums.
 The album, titled You Can't Fight What You Can't See, was released in May 2002.
 "Basstation" was released as the sole single, and the band supported the album by headlining their own tour with Yeah Yeah Yeahs as support.
+After touring Australia that same year, Janney sat out a tour of Europe due to a family emergency; thus, Sohrab Habibion (former frontman of the band Edsel) took his place throughout the remainder of the year.
 The following year, "All the Rage" from You Can't Fight What You Can't See was included in the snowboarding video game Amped 2.

 In late 2003, Girls Against Boys (without Janney) accompanied actress Gina Gershon as her backing band for a brief tour of the United States.
 The purpose of the tour was to promote Gershon's film Prey for Rock & Roll, in which she portrayed an aging punk rock vocalist.
 The tour was featured on the documentary series Rocked With Gina Gershon the following year.
 After two small Spain shows in 2004, the band members wanted to focus on other ventures, but they were reactivated for various one-off shows and brief tours.
 A small European tour in February 2005 excluded Janney, but John Schmersal (from the bands Enon and Brainiac) filled in on the tour.
-Some other brief examples included the band playing Venus Luxure No. 1 Baby in its entirety at the 2006 All Tomorrow's Parties in London, the Touch and Go 25th Anniversary Party in 2006, a brief European tour in February 2007, the Primavera Festival in 2007, a brief European tour in February 2008, and a brief Russia tour in February 2009.
+Some other examples included the band playing Venus Luxure No. 1 Baby in its entirety at the 2006 All Tomorrow's Parties in London, the Touch and Go 25th Anniversary Party in 2006, a brief European tour in February 2007, the Primavera Festival in 2007, a brief European tour in February 2008, and their first visit to Russia in February 2009.